jahewson/drone-routing/README.md

 # Drone Routing

-This is an interesting routing problem which I encountered.
+This is an interesting routing problem which I encountered recently.
+It's NP-Hard and finding an optimal solution is infeasible, so the solution has to be approximated.

 ## Problem